Getting started

 hub:

-Refer to the audit log collection documentation for more information about filtering sensitive fields and other advanced configuration options.
+Refer to Audit log collection for details on filtering sensitive fields and other advanced options.